matextrem/stonks-api/README.md

 # Stonks API

-Stonks API is a serverless API developed to fetch stock data from multiple providers using Puppeteer, with the initial implementation focusing on Yahoo Finance.
+Stonks API is a serverless API developed to fetch stock data from multiple providers using Cheerio, with the initial implementation focusing on [Finvinz](https://finviz.com/).
 Hosted on Vercel, this API aims to extend support to various financial data providers, making it a versatile tool for accessing stock market data.

 ## Features

 - Fetch stock data including price, price changes, and percentage changes.
-- Currently supports Yahoo Finance.
+- Currently supports Finvinz.
 - Designed to easily extend support to additional providers.

 ## Getting Started